Natooz/MidiTok/docs/bases.rst

 ------------------------

 A token is a distinct element, part of a sequence of tokens.
 In natural language, a token can be a character, a subword or a word.
 A sentence can then be tokenized into a sequence of tokens representing the words and punctuation.
 For symbolic music, tokens can represent the values of the note attributes (pitch, valocity, duration) or time events.
 These are the "basic" tokens, that can be compared to the characters in natural language.
-With :ref:`Byte Pair Encoding (BPE)`, tokens can represent **successions** of these basic tokens.
+In the vocabulary of trained tokenizers, the tokens can represent **successions** of these basic tokens.
 A token can take three forms, which we name by convention:

 * Token (``string``): the form describing it, e.g. *Pitch_50*.
-* Id (``int``): an unique associated integer, used as an index.
+* Id (``int``): an unique associated integer, which corresponds to the index of the index in the vocabulary.
-* Byte (``string``): an unique associated byte, used internally for :ref:`Byte Pair Encoding (BPE)`.
+* Byte (``string``): an distinct byte, used internally for trained tokenizers (:ref:`Training a tokenizer`).

-MidiTok works with :ref:`TokSequence` objects to output token sequences of represented by these three forms.
+MidiTok works with :ref:`TokSequence` objects to conveniently represent these three forms.

 Vocabulary
 ------------------------